Parsa-Sedigh/gelenler-clean-food-ordering-system/pamphlets/section-7.md

 order dataaccess module using the materialized view.
 So instead of repeating the code in the restaurant service and creating the same entity, we create a common data access module.
 Then we can use it in all of the services.

-Data access and messaging modules are the adapter implementations of output ports of application service module.
+Data access and messaging modules are the adapter implementations of output ports of application service module(domain layer).

 ## 68-006 Implementing Messaging module
+For each event, we have created a publisher in publisher.kafka package of restaurant messaging module.
+Create `OrderApprovedKafkaMessagePublisher` and `OrderRejectedKafkaMessagePublisher`.

+The container module has all the deps to run the microservice including the domain module together with it's adapter implementations(dataaccess and messaging).

 ## 69-007 Implementing Container module